Valannos/LocateMe/README.md

 # LocateMe
-A A small project that provide French cities informations
+ A small project that provide French cities informations using Vue.js with Webpack Official french governement API https://api.gouv.fr/api/api-geo.html is also used to retrieve cities data